TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Related Work

-Since this application is related to locating VHF collared animals, we will focus on progress made towards the autonomous localization and tracking of multiple VHF radio-tagged animals here.
+\textbf{UAV-based Autonomous Localization and Tracking:} Since this application is related to locating VHF collared animals, we will focus on progress made towards the autonomous localization and tracking of multiple VHF radio-tagged animals here.

-Off-line estimations of a radio beacon from data logged from a UAV have been demonstrated in~\cite{jensen2014monte,wagle2011spatio}.
 Pioneering achievements in autonomous wildlife tracking have been made through simulation studies~\cite{Posch2009} and experimentally demonstrated systems ~\cite{cliff2015online,Korner2010,tokekar2010robotic,vander2014cautious} in recent years.
 In particular, the first demonstration of a UAV was presented in~\cite{cliff2015online}.

 The recent approaches~\cite{cliff2015online,vander2014cautious} for real-time localization of a static target (assuming stationary wildlife) used wireless signal characteristics captured by a narrowband receiver to estimate location; in particular, the angle-of-arrival (AoA) of a radio beacon was determined using an array of antennas with the information related to a ground-based receiver for location estimations.
 Although the approach can conveniently manage topological variations in terrain, AoA systems require a large bulky receiver system and multiple antenna elements as well as long observation times; 45 seconds per observation as reported in \cite{cliff2015online}.
 Moreover, the antenna systems being mounted on top of the UAV~\cite{cliff2015online} is likely to lead to difficulty in tracking terrestrial animals although being suitable for locating avian species dwelling in trees.